Funding Opportunities Newsletter

 Forest Health Treatment Workshops and Webinars

-The Forest Business Alliance Peer Learning Network connects forest businesses throughout California.
+The Forest Business Alliance (FBA) Peer Learning Network connects forest businesses throughout California.
 With emphasis on peer-based expertise, the network’s goals are to: 1) Promote community learning and knowledge exchange in the forest-business realm; 2) Share tools, best practices, and lessons from successfully running forest businesses; and 3) Strengthen the organizational, community, and regional business capacity.
-Peer networking meetings are held the third Tuesday of every month at noon.
-A link to join the session can be found on the Forest Business Alliance (FBA) Peer Learning Network website.
+Peer networking meetings are held on the third Tuesday of every month at noon.

 More Information and Assistance